Orangutan Information Center (OIC)

 They also provide training for farming communities around the Leuser forests in safely dealing with human-orangutan conflict, helping them protect their crops without harming wildlife.

 Orangutan Outreach is proud to be partnering with SOS and OIC to help them with their valuable field work.
-To kick off 2013 we helped them purchase a new HOCRU vehicle.
+In 2013 we helped them purchase a new HOCRU vehicle.

 Please make a contribution to Orangutan Outreach for the HOCRU team today!